AtmolanderMimi/basm/book/src/relative-code.md

 You have access to the whole of bf, which means that you can very easily cause offsets and write flyers.
 While I prefer using the more basm'ic solution, `RAW` is a valid solution for your relative programming needs.

-Next chapter will focus on applying relative knowlege to create a dynamically indexable array.
+Next chapter will focus on applying relative knowledge to create a dynamically indexable array.